 Welcome!

 And now the day has finally come.
 You are ready to begin your studies at The Hague University of Applied Sciences.
-Maybe you don't know the Netherlands or The Hague that well and you still haven't met your fellow students.
+Maybe you don't know the Netherlands that well and you still haven't met your fellow students.
 Pretty exciting, right?

 That's why we are offering you these tips to help you get off to a good start at the university.
 We hope you enjoy your time with us and wish you a warm welcome at The Hague University of Applied Sciences!